-- To gain consent would place the child at risk, - It cannot be reasonably expected that a practitioner gains consent, - or, if by sharing information it will enhance the safeguarding of a child in a timely manner but it is not possible to gain consent.
+- To gain consent would place the child at risk, - by doing so will compromise a criminal investigation, - It cannot be reasonably expected that a practitioner gains consent, - or, if by sharing information it will enhance the safeguarding of a child in a timely manner, but it is not possible to gain consent.

-There are also times when Bishop Road Primary School will not provide pupil's personal data where the serious harm test under legislation is met, (by sharing the information the child may be at further risk).
-When in doubt Bishop Road Primary School will seek legal advice.
+There are also times when Bishop Road School will not provide pupil's personal data where the serious harm test under legislation is met, (by sharing the information the child may be at further risk).
+When in doubt Bishop Road School will seek legal advice.

-The Data Protection Act 2018 and GDPR do not prevent the sharing of information for the purposes of keeping children safe.
+The Data Protection Act 2018 and UK GDPR do not prevent the sharing of information for the purposes of keeping children safe.
 Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children.